Guía de grosores de hilo y ovillos (estándares internacionales)

 Frequently Asked Questions

 Ideal thickness to start with?
-DK (CYC 3) or Worsted/Aran (CYC 4) : the stitches are clearly visible and you progress quickly.
+DK (CYC 3) or Worsted/Aran (CYC 4) : the stitches are visible and you progress quickly.

-Shop by thickness
+Buy by thickness

 SEO

-balls with strands of different thicknesses
+balls of yarn with threads of different thicknesses

 Back to blog